 A core strand of this learning was a process of "youth participatory action research" (YPAR) conducted by the five members of Deep Center's Action Research Team (ART) in collaboration with Deep staff and expert researchers from the University of Georgia's College of Education and Missouri State University.
-The summary report, drafted by Dr. Kevin Burke of the University of Georgia and entitled "Savannah is Covered by a Beautiful Wallpaper, but Behind it Hide Skeletons': Summary Report on Youth-led Research into Chatham County's Supports and Barriers for Young People," is available upon request from Deep Center.
+A summary report entitled "Savannah is Covered by a Beautiful Wallpaper, but Behind it Hide Skeletons: Summary Report on Youth-led Research into Chatham County's Supports and Barriers for Young People," was drafted by Dr. Kevin Burke of the University of Georgia and is available upon request from Deep Center.

-These conversations happened across Savannah's many silos, centered the experiences of people most impacted by the issues described here, and-from the start-aimed at generating actionable solutions intended to make Savannah a more just and equitable place.
+These conversations happened across Savannah's many silos, were grounded by the experiences of people most impacted by the issues described here, and-from the start-were aimed at generating actionable solutions intended to make Savannah a more just and equitable place.

-Action Research Team members participated in weekly research training and data analysis seminars with their adult co-researchers on Deep's staff.
-University of Georgia and Missouri State University co-researchers engaged with ART in periodic training and re-visioning sessions at the front end of the process to introduce not only the methodology (YPAR) but also the theoretical framework which entailed reframing notions of what counted as data.
-ART members, as part of the iterative process, identified a research question: How do Savannah Chatham County Public School System's discipline policies and informal practices address root causes and accountability processes?
+University co-researchers engaged with ART in periodic training and re-visioning sessions at the beginning of the process to introduce not only the methodology (YPAR) but also the theoretical framework which entailed reframing notions of what counted as data.
+ART members, as part of the iterative process, identified a research question: How do SSCCPSS's discipline policies and informal practices address root causes and accountability processes?
 In order to address this question, ART co-researchers developed a survey as well as a narrative task to elicit stories from fellow youth.
-After gathering the data, ART analyzed it for core themes and then utilized that process to train their peers in the steps of the research training along the way.
-After deciding on the question, gathering and analyzing the data, Deep engineered three youth summits, gathering youth from organizations throughout the city to teach them YPAR methods.
+After gathering the data, ART analyzed it for core themes and utilized that process to train their peers in the steps of the research training along the way.
+After deciding on the question, gathering the data and analyzing the results, Deep engineered three youth summits, gathering youth from organizations throughout the city to teach them YPAR methods.
 The first youth summit occurred in late March of 2019.
-Here ART members trained their peers in topic identification and the generation of research questions.
-Youth were then introduced to various methods for gathering data (photo elicitation; surveys; individual and focus interviews; narrative and document analysis).
+Here, ART members trained their peers in topic identification and the generation of research questions.
+Youth were then introduced to various methods of data collection (i.e., photo elicitation; surveys; individual and focus interviews; narrative and document analysis).

 Groups were formed around issues identified by youth, and research questions were generated.
-Methods for data generation were decided upon, and then all participants were sent on their way to gather data for the purpose of analysis at the next youth summit in mid-May.
-In May 2019, it became clear that some youth were returning with data related to their questions, but also that new youth who had not yet been trained in the methodology or methods would be attending.
-As such, ART members planned a split youth summit which allowed youth who came with data to analyze it with peers as well as allowing youth without data to practice gathering it through photo elicitation, participant observation, and youth-guided walking tours.
-As before, youth were sent out from the summit with questions to answer and methods for gathering data.
-In the final youth summit, ART members spent time analyzing the data gathered with the youth present and providing a guided vision forward for youth participation in community change processes.
+Methods for data generation were decided upon, and all participants were sent to gather data for the purpose of analysis at the next youth summit in mid-May.
+In May 2019, it became clear that some youth were returning with data related to their questions but also that new youth who had not yet been trained in YPAR methods would be attending.
+As such, ART members planned a split youth summit, which allowed youth who came with data to analyze it with their trained peers and new youth without data, to practice gathering it through photo elicitation, participant observation, and youth-guided walking tours.
+Like before, youth were sent out from the summit with questions to answer and methods for gathering data.
+In the final youth summit, ART members spent time analyzing the data gathered and providing a guided vision forward for youth participation in community change processes.
 The published report collects and distills the data generated by youth and augments their ongoing analysis of their findings in the field.